 WHY DO I BLOW HOLES WHEN MIG WELDING?

-The action of DIP transfer welding is very aggressive as the process requires the wire to "short circuit" onto the material to generate the explosion and and create heat.
+The action of DIP transfer welding is very aggressive as the process requires the wire to "short circuit" onto the material to generate the explosion and create heat.

 This explosion melts off a set length of wire and deposits it onto the material.
 That would be it were it not for the fact that you have a wire feed unit that replaces the blown wire and creates a short again.
-This continual action happens 50 or 60 times per second due the frequency of the electrical circuit.
+This continual action happens 50 or 60 times per second due to the frequency of the electrical circuit.
 (50-60Hz).

 Always observe the weld pool size and how liquid it gets, we need heat to weld correctly and fuse to our joint, but too much heat can mean we either distort the vehicle panel or we do in fact "blow a hole".
-Check out what is dip transfer welding
+Check out what is dip transfer welding.

 Generations of automobile welders and technicians have struggled with this when welding thin vehicle body panels. (some of the new steel panels are 0.67mm thick) meaning they go for thinner welding wires or increase their arc length to reduce the heat developed.

-The stop-start trigger action is a great way to weld thin steels, especially when butt or groove welding as the cooling cycle can be controlled by how long you have the trigger off.
+The stop-start trigger action is a great way to weld thin steels, mostly when butt or groove welding as the cooling cycle can be controlled by how long you have the trigger off.
 This is how we reduce distortion whilst still ensuring the root of the weld is sufficiently penetrated.

 Check out my post" how to weld on a car" for more tips and tricks.